 How we nudge users to subscribe

 We’re firm believers that design should inform business decisions and vice versa.
-Therefore, as designers, it’s one of our goals to create such an environment, that would encourage users to get a subscription or a premium version of the product.
+Therefore, as product people, it’s one of our goals to create such an environment, that would encourage users to get a subscription or a premium version of the product.

 While focusing on nudging users in the right direction, we like to think of our products from a bird’s eye view, i.e. through a customer journey map (CJM).
 If you need your memory jogged, here’s an example of a CJM below.